- Latin America

-Top 12 Things to Think About in an ESL Job Interview
+Top 12 Things to Think About During an ESL Job Interview

 Finding a new job can be tricky, especially if you’re new to the ESL community and don’t know what you’re looking for!
 You’re a hot commodity, so don’t sell yourself short in a job interview.
 There’s always (or should always be) time for questions, but you need experience to know what to ask!
 Here’s a break- down, based on the job market in Costa Rica, but relevant to us all.

 Step one, do you want to join the online revolution or nah?
 This one’s a biggie, and the grass is pretty green on both sides of the fence.
 Online jobs often pay better and don’t tie you down, but!
 They usually require pretty good internet, so it does take some planning to live that manic pixie digital nomad lifestyle.
 They can also be stricter, and depending on your time zone, you might have ‘morning person’ thrust upon you.
 In person jobs offer a deeper connection with the country you live in, and instant community with students and other teachers.
 However, you will often sign a contract to live in one place for 3, 6 or 12 months and you might find yourself breaking even or eating into your savings.
 You can always be like Hannah Montana and have the best of both worlds!

 What’s the average salary for the country?
 Check out ITA’s handy country comparison chart and their amazing job search guidance section!
 Flat hourly rate is one thing to consider, but some jobs will offer more if you’re expected to travel to businesses (you have to pay for transport), some will increase your wage to match the length of time you’ve worked there, some will pay you extra to train new teachers, or offer bonuses, and some will increase their wages to match inflation.
 Still others will pay in USD, which can be more stable than the local currency, and others might pay you for training and development.
 Are you looking to make money or memories?
 It’s not always about the numbers but feeling under appreciated can be rough.